Skip to ContentSkip to Navigation

 information literacy training

-We also offer one-on-one consultations for PhD students and other researchers on how to develop a systematic literature review.
+We also offer one-on-one consultations for PhD students and other researchers on how to search for literature for a systematic review.
 This type of consultation is suitable to provide custom advice and in-depth assistance on research strategies that are needed for more advanced literature research.

 How do you stay up to date in the constantly changing digital learning environment?